 Specific objectives Enabling objectives 1.
-Gender Spectrum recogn To understand the need for recognising gender Evaluating the idea of gender diversity diversity Deconstructing biases 2.
+Understanding the Gender Spectrum To understand the need for recognising gender diversity Evaluating the idea of gender diversity Deconstructing biases 2.
 Discrimination against LGBTQI People To recognise the discrimination faced by LGBTQI people Identifying the nature of discrimination faced by LGBTQI people in society 3.
 The Yogyakarta Principles To summarise the standards contained in the Yogyakarta Principles Identifying the rights reaffirmed in the Yogyakarta Principles and the corresponding State obligations 4.
 Contemporary Issues and Challenges To evaluate progress made towards achieving the goal of equality Reflecting on contemporary challenges